When To Report Wrongful Termination

 In this article, you will find an overview of wrongful termination laws and guidance for reporting the matter.
-If you have any specific questions, you should call an employment lawyer for help.
+If you have specific questions, talk to a wrongful termination lawyer about taking legal action.

 Also known as a wrongful dismissal or a wrongful discharge, a wrongful termination is the illegal firing or removal of an employee.

-To bring a successful wrongful termination claim, an employee must prove that their rights were violated.
-This involves more than establishing that they were treated “unfairly.”
+To bring a successful wrongful termination claim, an employee must prove that their employer violated their legal rights.
+This involves more than establishing unfair treatment.
 Rather, an employer must have violated federal or state agency regulations, such as those enforced by the U.S. Department of Labor (DOL) or the Equal Employment Opportunity Commission (EEOC).

 Still, they cannot fire a worker for an illegal reason.